Selah Marley: Early life

+Modeling career

-Marley started modeling in 2011, when she was featured in Teen Vogue, additionally she has appeared in Vogue, CR Fashion Book, Dazed, Elle, Harper's Bazaar, L'Officiel, Love, Vanity Fair, V, and Vogue Arabia among others.
-Marley has walked the runway for Chanel, Calvin Klein, Telfar, Pyer Moss, and Kanye West's Adidas Yeezy line.
-In 2016, The New York Times named her one of "Fashion's New 'it' Kids".
-In 2017, she was featured a campaign alongside Rowan Blanchard, for Converse; and was also featured in a campaign for Michael Kors.
+Marley started modeling in 2011, when she was featured in Teen Vogue.
+Since then, she has appeared in Vogue, CR Fashion Book, Dazed, Elle, Harper's Bazaar, L'Officiel, Love, Vanity Fair, V, and Vogue Arabia among others.
+Marley has been featured on the covers of Wonderland, Flaunt, UK Sunday Times, and L'Uomo Vogue.
+She has also walked the runway for Chanel, Calvin Klein, Telfar, Pyer Moss, and Kanye West's Yeezy line.
+The New York Times named her one of "Fashion's New 'it' Kids" in 2016.
+She was also named on Dazeds "Dazed 100" list.

+In 2017, she was included in a sneaker campaign alongside Sabrina Carpenter and Rowan Blanchard for Converse.
+That same year, she was also featured in a campaign for Michael Kors, and Beyoncé's Ivy Park line.
+Rihanna included Marley in a campaign for her Fenty Beauty brand.
+Marley simultaneously appeared on the cover of 10 Magazine, and was photographed in a spread alongside Alton Mason.
+She was also placed on the Maxim Hot 100 list.

 In 2018, Marley fronted the Chanel campaign for their Chance fragrance.
-That same year she was featured in a campaign for Telfar, and Beyoncé's Ivy Park line.
+That same year she was featured in a campaign for Telfar, and starred in a campaign alongside Lucky Blue Smith for Armani Exchange and Fossil Group.
 Marley also acted as a muse for Dior Beauty.

-Marley has been featured on the covers of Wonderland, Flaunt, UK Sunday Times, and L'Uomo Vogue.
-In 2016, Marley was placed on Dazeds 'Dazed 100' list.
-In 2017, she was placed on the Maxim Hot 100 list.

-On October 3, 2022, Marley received backlash on social media after participating in Kanye West's Yeezy SZN 9 fashion show in Paris, during which she modeled a shirt with the slogan "White Lives Matter."
+On October 3, 2022, Marley received backlash on social media after participating in Kanye West's Yeezy Season 9 fashion show in Paris, during which she modeled a shirt with the slogan "White Lives Matter."
 Marley defended her decision to wear the apparel, claiming people are in a "hive mind mentality" and that she did not do so without intention or prior thought.

+Artistic work

+In addition to modeling, Marley has been featured as a muse for several artists, including Petra Collins, who frequently includes her photography and considered Marley to be a muse.
+In 2017, Marley was the subject of a candy-themed installation at the Mary Boone Gallery in New York, in collaboration with American painter Will Cotton.
+In 2019, Marley debuted an immersive art installation, A Primordial Place, in New York.
+The exhibit featured a plant-filled environment inspired by nature and spirituality.
+That same year, she was listed as a participating artist and Studio Party Benefit Committee member for the Whitney Museum of American Art's Gala.